tschwecke/harvey/README.md

 * ```now``` - generates a timestamp for the current time
 * ```stringify``` - converts a JSON object into a string
 * ```base64``` - encodes a string to base64
-* ```remove``` - returnes ```undefined``` to effectively remove the property being assigned to
+* ```remove``` - returns ```undefined``` to effectively remove the property being assigned to
+* ```substitute``` - replaces the value that would have been assigned to the property with one that you provide

-And more may be added in the future.
-See the README.md under the ./lib/actions directory for more detailed information about each action.
-Actions can be run either before or after the test by specifying them in the 'preActions' or 'postActions' arrays.
+See the [README.md](lib/actions/README.md) under the ./lib/actions directory for more detailed information about each action.
+Actions can be run either before or after the test by specifying them in the 'preActions' or 'postActions' arrays, or during the test by embedding them directly in the request.
 Actions run after the test have access to the 'response' variable that contains details of the previous response.
 Here is an example of setting a token variable:

 	{
 		"setupAndTeardowns": [{